 The good news is that the 1100GTO is always in mesh, thanks to the Auto-Adjusting Motor Gearboxes!
 The 1100GTO mount represents a new era in the ease of gearbox adjustment.
 Our new design eliminates the need for gear mesh adjusting.
 It has become automatic.
+Spring pressure holds the worm screw in perfect mesh with the worm wheel at all times.

-The only adjustment that may ever need to be made is to set a backstop... and that is rarely needed.
+The only adjustment that may ever need to be made is to re-set a backstop...and that is rarely needed if ever.